-In this emotional intelligence leadership course, you will increase your personal leadership by learning how to manage your emotions in your most difficult moments, enabling you to perform and lead at your best, and connect with others in a more meaningful way.
+Focusing on managing your emotions under pressure, this program will enable you to increase your personal leadership by learning how to manage your emotional brain in your most difficult moments.
+This will allow you to influence and engage others, and connect with them in a more meaningful way.

 In this program, you will:

 - Learn the brain science of emotions that drives your behavior under pressure

 - Increase your awareness of the situations that put you at risk of having your emotions lead to unskillful behavior and poor decisions

 - Have the option to utilize our state-of-the-art EI360 feedback assessment to increase self-awareness of the 11 key EI competencies that drive your success

 - Learn practical strategies to help you respond more skillfully as pressure, tension and complexity increase

 - Identify patterns, triggers and emotional habits that either drive or derail your performance

 - Learn to suspend judgment – become ‘more curious and less certain’ – to effectively engage and influence others

 - Understand how to be an effective coach and help others develop the skills to perform under pressure